queens-ewb/Member-Learning/scheduled-sessions/01 - Hello QEWB/readme.md

 Secondary: Entice them to the mini-sessions

+ 1. Geoff/Ingrid we are ewb this is what we do
+   * basic values
+   * basic details
+ 2. Spiels by facilitators
+ 3. Spiels
+ 4. FAAAAAAAAAAAAAAAAAAAAAAAAQ (phil) (ask tough questions!)

+How do we communicate our values n stuff?

+ * Read the vision statement
+ * talk about "ask tough questions"
+ * can we clear up som misconceptions at the same time?
+ * A couple group questions first?
+   * what can we do?
+   * how can we get involved?
+      1. directors
+      2. general members
+      3. volunteers
+      4. ML
+   * what do you get out of it?
+   * africa's hero (amanda shoots this down)
+   * non-engineers?

+powerpoint: one slide per

+### Spiels

+*asdf*

+*asdf*

 ### Announcements

- * Jess -- finding where you belong
+ * Jess -- finding where you belong [spiel]
+ * Olga -- QGIC Pitch [learning spiel]
- * Mel -- R2EP
+ * Mel -- R2EP [action spiel]
- * Amanda -- Kenyan food day
+ * Amanda -- Kenyan food day [jf spiel]